gustonstomy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chomd 007 => permission for only others chmod 753 hello => permission -rwxr-x-wx
-chmod 664 hello => permission as elloh
+chmod 664 hello => permission as elloh chmod -R +x => permission to all subdirectories of the current directory for the owner